 To ensure model tractability and to apply it at a global scale required making a number of simplifying assumptions.
 The SOM contains an extensive set of robustness checks and sensitivity analyses; we note a few here.
 First, since our entire analysis is built on estimates of the current fishery status, it is natural to ask how sensitive our results are to those estimates.
 We performed numerous jackknifing routines to estimate our model’s ability to predict out of sample, broken out by region and fishery size.
-Current rresults suggest that our methods for estimating b and f are more robust for fisheries in the developed world that are not extremely overfished and that are experiencing relatively larger levels of catch.
+Results suggest that our methods for estimating b and f are more robust for fisheries in the developed world that are not extremely overfished and that are experiencing relatively larger levels of catch.
 Second, the economic upside, and the optimized policies P3 and P4, depend on our estimates of economic parameters (prices and costs).
 Because price data are not available for most countries, we adopt global average prices by species category derived from export values available from the FAO.
 We model costs by identifying the unassessed fisheries estimated to be in bioeconomic equilibrium and setting costs such that profits equal zero (the expectation at equilibrium in an open access fishery).
 We (will) conduct(ed) a sensitivity analysis examining the effects of a range of these biological and economic parameters … MORE HERE.

 To our knowledge this is the first attempt to estimate the distributional benefits, tradeoffs, and timing of recovery for individual fisheries at a global scale.
-Our main finding is that with appropriate reforms, a triple bottom line is realisitci: At a global scale we estimate that it is possible to simultaneously increase fisheries profits (59%), food from the sea (52%) and fish in the water (30%).
+Our main finding is that with appropriate reforms, a triple bottom line is realistic: At a global scale we estimate that it is possible to eventually increase fisheries profits (59%), food from the sea (52%) and fish in the water (30%).
 To the extent that a country favors one of these objectives over the others, several policy options are available, and our analysis provides guidance about how to recovery fisheries to best achieve that objective.
 We also found that a sole focus on managing the size of the fish stock (by fisheries scientists, economists, and managers over the past 20 years) may be missing the broader picture, particularly if we value economic performance.
 Rather, by reforming both the institutions (for example, through cooperatives, TURFS, or individual quota systems) and the harvest policies of fisheries we can achieve much more substantial gains in benefits across multiple objectives.
+Wait, what about improvements in fishing technology?

 Finally, as a thought experiment, we return to the prediction of global fishery collapse by 2048.
 Our model allows us to make predictions of the status of global fisheries by then.
 We find that under the status quo, XXX % of global fisheries are likely to be collapsed by 2048.
 In contrast, if reform efforts are put in place now, the mean time to recovery would be just 5.3 years (standard deviation of 3.46), and by 2048, such a global movement could fully recover 98% of the world’s overfished stocks.